 Clark Tate led our tool testing team.
 Clark grew up in a farming community known for its excellent middle and high school vocational programs.
 After several shop classes in middle school and a summer class in aerodynamics spent constructing model airplanes, Clark started taking advantage of her family's extensive tool set.
 She's helped build barns and fences, worked several roofing jobs, volunteered for Habitat for Humanity, and recently built out a camper van.
 She believes that high-quality tools should last a lifetime and work for you instead of against you.
 Clark also recruited her father, Glen Tate, to try out all the tools to get a larger person's perspective.
 They mostly agreed on preferences, though Clark liked smaller, lighter hammers better.

-Our tool set testing is divided across four rating metrics:-Tool Quality And Function tests (30% of overall score weighting)
+-Tool Quality And Function tests (30% of overall score weighting)

 -Tool Selection For General Use tests (25% weighting)

 We tested these tool sets head-to-head, but not just against one another.
 We also compared them to our family favorites, like a Stanley hammer that's been around for nearly 40 years and Channellock pliers of approximately the same vintage.
 Our testers systematically tested every tool included in each set for several weeks.
 We rotated through the hammers, knocking nails in and prying them back out.
 Then we pulled more out with the pliers and worked on wire projects with the needle-nose options.
 We tackled rusty old bolts with the wrenches and ratchets and stripped old wires with the wire strippers.
 We ran battery life and charging time tests on the cordless drills and compared each kit's tool selection to determine their overall quality.
 We removed ski bindings with ratchets and then tightened truck toppers and bicycle bolts with various wrenches.
 Then we looked at toolset costs to compare value.